wavefrontHQ/docs/pages/doc/logging_faq.md

     - In the **Blocked Logs per Second** chart, you can see how many logs were blocked.
     - In the **Proxy Backlog Size (Bytes)** chart, non-zero values indicate that the proxy is having issues delivering data.

-If you see blocked logs, you can get more details about them in the metrics browser (see the next section).

 ### Search for Metrics on the Metrics Browser

 1. Select **Browse** > **Metrics**.